cisagov/prescup-challenges/pc4/individual-a/round3-oops-we-did-it-again/solution/README.md

 Players must remove the rootkit folder from the system, remove any libraries that may have been added for this rootkit to work, and then block access to the offending site.

-Simply deleting the Reptile-master obfuscated folder from the /etc/xxxx directory of the system to complete task 1 would suffice, however, there is a service being run that will copy an obfuscated backup of the rootkit zip back to the same directory.
-You will also need the information from the README file to complete task 2, so it is a good idea to check that first, or retrieve a copy on your Kali system.
+Simply deleting the Reptile-master obfuscated folder from the `/etc/xxxx` directory of the system to complete Task 1 would suffice, however, there is a service being run that will copy an obfuscated backup of the rootkit zip back to the same directory.
+You will also need the information from the README file to complete Task 2, so it is a good idea to check that first, or retrieve a copy on your Kali system.

 In order to remove the persistence, do the following: